Last Updated August 19th, 2023 at 09:37 am by Lisa

 - Garlic (never feed)

-So many readers are asking if these vegetables for dogs safe?
-So let's go through some of the most asked questions.
+Many readers are asking if these vegetables for dogs are safe.
+So let's go through veggie options in recipes for dog food.

 Yes.
 Cooked potatoes in moderation are fine.
 Boil, steamed, or baked without seasoning are fine.
-They contain a number of nutrients including vitamins A, B6, and C, as well as minerals like magnesium, iron, calcium, and potassium.
+They contain a number of nutrients.
+These include vitamins A, B6, and C, and minerals like magnesium, iron, calcium, and potassium.

 Raw potatoes should never be fed to your dog.
-Like other vegetables belonging to the nightshade family (such as tomatoes and eggplants), raw potatoes contain solanine, a compound that can be toxic to dogs.
+Raw potatoes contain solanine.
+A compound that can be toxic to dogs.

 Yes.
 Broccoli is best served as an occasional treat.
 It is high in fiber and vitamin C and low in fat.
-However, Broccoli florets contain isothiocyanates, which can cause mild-to-potentially severe gastric irritation in some dogs.
-Furthermore, broccoli stalks have been known to cause obstruction in the esophagus.
-Chop up the broccoli for your pet.
+Broccoli florets contain isothiocyanates, which can cause mild-to-potentially severe gastric irritation in some dogs.
+Additionally, large broccoli stalks can cause choking.
+So be sure to chop them up the broccoli for your pet!

-These Dog Biscuits are super fun to make and you can even personalize them for your pup.
+These Dog Biscuits are one of my other go-to homemade dog food recipes.
+Super fun to make, and you can even personalize them for your pup.
 Again, I use a lot of fresh veggies, peanut butter, pumpkin, and more in them, and Sassy just LOVES these!
-I also share how to order the super cute biscuit cutter in the recipe post 🐶🐾
+And I share how to order the super cute biscuit cutter in the recipe post 🐶🐾

 CRAVING MORE?